libexpat/libexpat.github.io/content/pages/walkthrough2.md

 is that every single literal character listed in these productions can be encoded in ASCII.
-This drastically reduces the amount of work the parser will have to do converting the input; once it knows it has an XML declaration, every character that isn't ASCII is invalid.
+This drastically reduces the amount of work the parser will have to do converting the input; once it knows it has an XML declaration, every character that cannot be encoded in ASCII is invalid.

 The other thing to notice is that the "attributes" of the XML declaration have to occur in a defined order.
 The version information